What is Kanye up to? West vows he’s in it to win, as interview suggests effort to ding Biden

 Friday will be a telling day for West.

 It is the deadline for West to qualify to be on the ballot in Connecticut, Washington and California.
-The Golden State's 55 electoral votes are mathematically critical for the rapper to have any shot at securing the presidency.
+The Golden State's 55 electoral votes are mathematically critical for any presidential candidate.

 So far West hasn't gotten on the ballot in enough states to even theoretically amass the 270 electoral votes needed to win the White House -- but he's making headway on the filings.